All Episodes

 Do you think he gets replaced?

-You think there's a chance.
+Do you think there's a chance?

-Scott Rasmussen, then uh Matt, then John.
+Scott Rasmussen, then Matt, then John.

 That reason is Bernie Sanders, because a lot of Democrats say, oh, we need somebody like Governor Cuomo or whoever else.

-If you take the nomination away from Joe Biden and do not give it to Bernie Sanders, this the Bernie bros are just going to just leave uh and create a civil war within the Democratic Party.
+If you take the nomination away from Joe Biden and do not give it to Bernie Sanders, the Bernie bros are just going to just leave and create a civil war within the Democratic Party.

-So I don't think it's going to happen, but I think it's going to be uh an ongoing issue.
+So I don't think it's going to happen, but I think it's going to be an ongoing issue.

 What happens then?